Understanding The Impact Of Covid Psychosis And Related Conditions

 These complications could be a direct result of infection of the CNS or cerebrovascular damage, or they could also be a result of indirect factors, such as hypoxia (a lack of oxygen in the tissues) due to reduced lung capacity or an immune response.

 During the height of the COVID-19 pandemic, individuals were often isolated and quarantined, unable to meet with other people face-to-face.
 Studies have shown that psychosocial factors related to isolation may have increased the rate of psychotic symptoms in some individuals.
-In addition, during periods of quarantine, individuals may not have had the same access to mental health services and social support networks, which may have caused symptoms to go unnoticed for longer periods.
+In addition, during periods of quarantine, individuals may not have been able to connect with mental health services and social support networks, which may have caused symptoms to go unnoticed for longer periods.

 A mature woman in a black long sleeve shirt sits sadly at a table with her hands clasped together as she gazes off.